 |The Set Up Server Backup Wizard formats the storage drives when it configures them for backup.|

 By default, all hard disks, files, and folders are selected for backup.
 You can choose to back up all the hard disks, files, and folders on the server, or select only individual hard disks, files, or folders to backup.
 To add or remove items for the backup, do one of the following:

 To include a data drive in the server backup, select the adjacent check box

 To exclude a data drive from the server backup, clear the adjacent check box

-To minimize the amount of backup hard disk space that your server backups use, you may want to exclude any folders that contain files that you don't consider valuable or particularly important.
+To minimize the amount of backup hard disk space that your server backups use, you may want to exclude any folders that contain files that you do not consider valuable or particularly important.

 For example, you may have a folder that contains recorded television programs that uses a lot of hard drive space.
 You may choose not to back up these files because you normally delete them after viewing them anyway.
 Or you may have a folder that contains temporary files that you do not intend to keep.